History of Past Life Regression

 -Roger Woolger, Other Lives Other Selves, p352

 Hypnotic Regression: the use of hypnosis to enable a person to relive a recent or distant past experience.
-Past life regression resembles age regression in that a "past life" is imagined to be prior to both present & early childhood experience.
+Past life journey resembles age regression in that a "past life" is imagined to be prior to both present & early childhood experience.